subvisual/subvisual.com/src/posts/2013-11-29-solid-principles-in-ruby/index.md

 ---
+highlight: false
-path: /19-solid-principles-in-ruby/
+path: 19-solid-principles-in-ruby
-title: "SOLID Principles in Ruby"
+title: SOLID Principles in Ruby
+categories:
+  - engineering
 author: luis-zamith
 date: 2013-11-29
-tags:
-  - development
 intro: >
   If you've been in the development business for a while, especially if working with OO languages, you've probably heard of design principles.
 That's why, as with many things in the software area, you should use these principles as guidelines, not rules.
+tags:
+  - development
 ---

 If you've been in the development business for a while, especially if working with OO languages, you've probably heard of design principles.
 It's kind of hard to keep track of them all, and sometimes it is even [impossible to follow them all](https://www.destroyallsoftware.com/screencasts/catalog/conflicting-principles).
 That's why, as with many things in the software area, you should use these principles as guidelines, not rules.